saiashishpalai/source-searcher-pro/docs/integrations/TEAMS_INTEGRATION_COMPLETE.md

 - Work or school accounts with Teams access
 - Any account with a valid Office 365 license that includes Teams

+## 🔐 Enterprise Account Permissions

+**For enterprise accounts, you need to ensure the following permissions are granted:**

+### Required Delegated Permissions:
+- `Team.ReadBasic.All` - Read basic team information
+- `Channel.ReadBasic.All` - Read channel information
+- `ChannelMessage.Read.All` - Read messages from channels
+- `offline_access` - Refresh tokens for long-term access

+### Admin Consent Required:
+Enterprise accounts may require **admin consent** for these permissions.
+If you get permission errors:
+1. Contact your IT administrator to grant consent for the Haven7 application
+2. Or ask them to add these permissions to your Azure AD app registration
+3. Ensure the user has a valid Office 365 license with Teams access

+### Permission Scope Explanation:
+We use **Delegated Permissions** (not Application Permissions) because:
+- We need to access user-specific data (`/me/joinedTeams`)
+- Application Permissions would require admin consent and access to ALL users
+- Delegated Permissions only access data for the authenticated user

 ## Architecture

 ### Permission Model